animikhaich/Semantic-Segmentation-using-AutoEncoders/README.md

 The primary goal of this is to determine if a shallow end-to-end CNN can learn complicated features like human beings.
 Hence, as a proof of concept, this notebook has been created.

-The noteboks do not render properly on GitHub, hence please use the [nbviewer](https://nbviewer.jupyter.org/) links provided below to see the results.
+The notebooks do not render properly on GitHub, hence please use the [nbviewer](https://nbviewer.jupyter.org/) links provided below to see the results.

 ## Jupyter Notebooks - nbViewer